Klondike Gold Rush: Beginning of the stampede (July 1897)

 The prospectors came from many nations, although an estimated majority of 60 to 80 percent were Americans or recent immigrants to America.
 Most had no experience in the mining industry, being clerks or salesmen.
 Mass resignations of staff to join the gold rush became notorious.
 In Seattle, this included the mayor, twelve policemen, and a significant percentage of the city's streetcar drivers.

 Some stampeders were famous: John McGraw, the former governor of Washington, joined, together with the prominent lawyer and sportsman A. Balliot.
 Frederick Burnham, a well-known American scout and explorer, arrived from Africa, only to be called back to take part in the Second Boer War.
 Among those who documented the rush was the Swedish-born photographer Eric Hegg, who took some of the iconic pictures of Chilkoot Pass, and reporter Tappan Adney, who afterwards wrote a first-hand history of the stampede.
 Jack London, later a famous American writer, left to seek for gold but made his money during the rush mostly by working for prospectors.
+Friedrich Trump, grandfather of later US president Donald Trump, had arrived in the U.S. in 1885.
+He joined the gold rush as a provider.

 Seattle and San Francisco competed fiercely for business during the rush, with Seattle winning the larger share of trade.
 Indeed, one of the first to join the gold rush was William D. Wood, the mayor of Seattle, who resigned and formed a company to transport prospectors to the Klondike.

-The publicity around the gold rush led to a flurry of branded goods being put onto the market.
-Clothing, equipment, food, and medicines were all sold as "Klondike" goods, allegedly designed for the northwest.
-Guidebooks were published, giving advice about routes, equipment, mining, and capital necessary for the enterprise.
+The publicity around the gold rush led to a flurry of equipment adding "Klondike" to the name, allegedly designed for the northwest.
+Guidebooks offered advice about routes, equipment, mining, and costs.
 The newspapers of the time termed this phenomenon "Klondicitis".

 Routes to the Klondike

 The Klondike could be reached only by the Yukon River, either upstream from its delta, downstream from its head, or from somewhere in the middle through its tributaries.
 River boats could navigate the Yukon in the summer from the delta until a point called Whitehorse, above the Klondike.
-Travel, in general, was made difficult by both geography and climate.
-The region was mountainous, the rivers winding and sometimes impassable; the short summers could be hot, while from October to June, during the long winters, temperatures could drop below −50 °C (−58 °F).
+Travel, in general, was made difficult by both terrain and climate.
+The region was mountainous, the rivers winding and sometimes impassable; summers, albeit short, still brought heat, while during the long winters, temperatures could drop below −50 °C (−58 °F).